Deustavo/MR-Remidner/README.md

 # 🤖 GitLab Merge Request Reminder Bot

-This bot automatically sends a daily summary of open Merge Requests from a GitLab project to a Slack channel.
+This bot automatically sends a daily summary of open Merge Requests created by specific users across all their GitLab projects to a Slack channel.
 It provides visual status tags based on the review and approval state of each MR.

 ---